-Yi Chen is an Asian American filmmaker based in Washington, DC.
-She is a member of the Asian American Documentary Network and Brown Girls Doc Mafia.
-Yi was named “Filmmaker of the Month” by the DC Film Office in 2013.
-Her work has been supported by ITVS, Center for Asian American Media, Southern Documentary Fund, DC Commission on the Arts and Humanities, and the Smithsonian Asian Pacific American Center.
-Yi has produced multimedia content for the Smithsonian Institution, United Nations, Financial Times, WAMU 88.5, National Geographic, and Asian Fortune Magazine.
-Her film “Chinatown” aired on PBS station WHUT and won an IndieCapitol Award for Best Documentary Short.
-Yi was born and grew up in Shanghai, China.
-She immigrated to the United States after graduating from Fudan University.
-A first-generation college student, she has a B.A. in East Asian Studies from Fudan University and M.F.A. in Film and Electronic Media from American University.
-Yi is a 2018 Associate of the Investigative Reporting Program at UC Berkeley and a 2017 Docs In Progress Fellow.
+Yi Chen is an independent filmmaker based in Washington, DC.
+She was named “Filmmaker of the Month” by the DC Film Office in 2013.
+Her work has been supported by ITVS, Center for Asian American Media, Southern Documentary Fund, DC Commission on the Arts and Humanities, and Smithsonian Asian Pacific American Center.
+Yi has produced multimedia content for the Smithsonian Institution, United Nations Foundation, Financial Times, NPR station WAMU, and National Geographic.
+Her film “Chinatown” aired on PBS station WHUT and won IndieCapitol Awards Best Documentary Short.
+Yi holds a Master of Fine Arts degree in Film and Electronic Media from American University.

 Diane Quon, Consulting Producer